 Earlier this year, Samsung Galaxy Fold declared that the price of replacing the Galaxy Fold screen for the first buyers will be significantly lower than the standard price.
-Currently, we've been able to grasp that the traditional amendment of the screen for the first buyers of the foldable phone will cost $599 as it was expected, which is not exactly economical.
+We’ve been able to grasp that the traditional amendment of the screen for the first buyers of the foldable phone will cost $599 as expected, which is not exactly economical.

 So the repair of the inside screen would price a 3rd of the worth of the phone.
 And considering that it’s not exactly resistant, it causes you to rethink your purchase additional.
 The reality is that it’s exceeded even our expectations.
 Relating to the outer screen, the little one, it’s worth are going to be abundant lower, logically.

 The Samsung Galaxy Fold is the initial foldable phone that has been put on sale to the general public and it’ll be accessible in many markets in the coming days, according to the declarations of the brand itself.
 The device prices nearly $2,000, it is heavy, and it’s a weirdly small screen on the surface.

 Back in April just days after the launch of the foldable screen review units shared that the screen broke after just a few days of use.
 Samsung paused the launch of the Fold and took some time to re-engineer the device and its foldable display.
 It worked to block dust from getting into certain parts of the hinges that could break the screen, making sure that the hinge was durable, and discourage people from trying to peel off the layer meant to guard the huge screen.

 A few days ago, the manufacturer claims that the smartphone withstands 200,000 cycles of flexion and extension of the display.
 However, the display became unusable throughout the testing method after 120,000 foldings.
 This suggests that the folding mechanism of the test specimen withstood about 60% of the resource declared by the seller.